Identifying Hazards and Communicating Risks

 Confirmatory bias: People are more inclined to retain information that supports their prior beliefs than dissonant information.
 Even the most objective researcher has a tendency to focus on information that supports his hypothesis.
 A patient who believes his risk of cancer is low may minimise the significance of cancer symptoms.
 Clinicians are inclined to retain their preliminary diagnoses, even in the presence of contrary evidence.

 Reduction of vulnerability: The need to feel invulnerable can make people deny or forget information about personal risk.
 When told of the risk, people may counter by questioning the validity or reliability the information.
 A patient receiving bad news is more likely to request a second opinion than a patient receiving good news.
-People also tend to find contrary examples to corroborate their denial, so smokers remember their grandfather who smoked twenty cigarettes a day and died in full health at the age of eighty-five.
+People also tend to find contrary examples to corroborate their denial, for example when someone who smokes remembers their grandfather who smoked twenty cigarettes a day and died in full health in old age.

 The channel